Riebeck-one/COH3-Replay-Viewer/README.md

 ## Features

-- Auto save replays at the end of a Company of Heores 3 match.
+- Automatically saves replay files at the end of a game of Company of Heroes 3
 - Browse and view your Company of Heroes 3 replay files in a user-friendly interface
 - Launch replays directly from the application
 - Rename replay files for easier organization